STAFF

 Colton Evans, our Education and Outreach Coordinator, is an alum of Centralia College and The Evergreen State College, where his focus of study was environmental education.
 He has been a long-time member of the downtown Olympia community, where he enjoys walking his dog, participating in free-form dance class, and playing chocalho in the marching samba band SambaOlywa.
 When he isn’t engaged in research projects or entertaining company, Colton likes to spend his time outdoors, hiking and camping in the Olympic and Cascade mountain ranges.
 As a Wilderness First Responder, Colton is passionate about the environment and loves connecting people of all ages with the outdoors.

-Devin Dahlke, our Administrative Assistant, spent most of her formative years in Flagstaff, AZ, often spending much of her free time in the ponderosas and exploring the world around her.
+Devin Dahlke (she/her), our Administrative & Volunteer Coordinator, spent most of her formative years in Flagstaff, AZ, often spending much of her free time in the ponderosas and exploring the world around her.
 She loves learning about and connecting people to the natural world in many different ways!
 She has a BA in Comparative Cultural Studies and a minor in nonprofit management from Northern Arizona University.
-Devin has worked part-time administratively with the Tacoma Nature Center the past two and a half years and brings with her a comprehensive understanding of working with environmental educators, programs, and the public.
-Devin’s earlier work experiences include years of non-profit volunteering and internships, customer service, and office administrative duties.
-In her free time, some of her favorite things are singing and playing guitar, supporting local live music and art, connecting with friends and family, meeting new people, hiking, camping, and snuggling her dog and cat, Juniper and Merlot!
+Devin has been working with nature centers for the past four and a half years and brings with her a comprehensive understanding of working closely with environmental educators, various programming, and the public.
+Devin’s earlier work experiences also include years of non-profit volunteering and internships, customer service, office administration, and volunteer coordination.
+In her free time, some of her favorite things are singing and playing guitar, making art, supporting local, connecting with friends and family, meeting new people, hiking, camping, playing in the waves, and snuggling her dog and cat, Juniper and Merlot!
 The natural world, in all its capacities, is a very important part of her daily life and creative inspirations.
 She is excited to work with the Nisqually Reach Nature Center and continue to help grow an organization that provides the understanding, appreciation and conservation of the estuary!

 BOARD OF DIRECTORS